Strimis10/TimezoneFinder/README.md

-# TimezioneFinder
+# TimezoneTimeFinder

-Timezonefinder is a package that lets you know in what timezones it's a specific time
+TimezoneTimeFinder is a package that lets you know in what timezones it's a specific time

 * 24 hour version